-The study is developed by the research group REGELO, from the International University of La Rioja (UNIR).
-And it was created in order to validate a questionnaire with which the departments human resources departments can measure the ethical leadership of professionals who are managing others.
+in 2018, researchers from the International University of La Rioja (UNIR) created a questionnaire together with several HR departments that can measure ethical leadership for those who are managing others.

 “Developing ethical leaders is the best preventive system for any type of organization and for its own sustainability and future” , “Ethical leaders exist in all areas and levels of an organization, but it is essential that leaders and middle managers are in practice”, but, “to this day, there is no guarantee enough tool”.Sofía Unda, Director of the research group

-Unda recalled that there are studies that indicate the relationship between these leaders and business efficiency, but “the problem is that organizations do not have reliable tools” and, according to their data, “worldwide, there are no models validated from a scientific point of view of building the bases for this “.
+Unda recalled that there are studies that indicate the relationship between these leaders and business efficiency, but “the problem is that organizations do not have reliable tools”.
+Anyone who has a people management responsability role accross any organizations could have the possibility to know how ethical they or their team are.
+Prior to this research there was no validated model from a scientific point of view in this area worldwide.

-Therefore, “It was necessary for an instrument should be designed to measure it and, depending on that, attract talent and develop it within the organization”, In additon to that “ethical leaders are professionals who know how to bring out the best in people, with what the profitability of the company is multiplied by twenty “.
+Therefore, “It was necessary for an instrument to be designed to measure it and, depending on that, attract talent and develop it within the organization”.
+In additon to that “ethical leaders are professionals who know how to bring out the best in people, with what the profitability of the company is multiplied by twenty “.

-In order to validate this model, the seven members of REGELO carry out a series of interviews with executives and middle managers of leading organizations in Spain within the educational, technological and tourism sectors.
+In order to validate this model, the seven members of REGELO (the research group within the university) carried out a series of interviews with executives and middle managers of leading organizations in Spain within the educational, technological and tourism sectors.